In yesterday's Uncanny Automator 4.15 release, we introduced a huge number of new features, including…

 To make onboarding easier for new users, there’s a brand new Dashboard page that links to key resources.
-We hope this helps new users find what they need quickly, and it also includes a way for users of the free plugin to track their usage of premium integrations.
+We hope this helps new users find what they need quickly, and it also includes a way for users of the free plugin to track their usage of app integrations.
 That will help them plan when they need to upgrade to Pro (if they do).

 Improvements behind the scenes

 Uncanny Automator 3.1 is mostly about core changes over new integrations, but they’re really important improvements that will benefit all plugin users.
 This update also adds new support for object caching and Redis.
 Support for PHP 8 is improved, but for now we still recommend staying on PHP 7.4 until our 3.2 releases.

 That’s it for the highlights of the 3.1 update.
 For full details, don’t forget to check out https://automatorplugin.com/knowledge-base/uncanny-automator-changelog/

 Hey there.
 Could I use UA to create a redeemable QR code with purchases from my website?
 If not, can you suggest a way that UA can assist me with in person code redemptions?

 Sorry Cheree, I’m afraid Uncanny Automator can’t generate QR codes right now.
 If you know of a plugin that can generate and use them for redemptions we could probably hook in and add a “A user redeems a QR code” trigger, but otherwise the closest option we have is our Uncanny Codes plugin.
 It’s not quite as convenient as QR codes in some situations, but you could create simple multi-use codes that you can link to Automator recipes.